elementary-Inc/blog/_posts/2021/2021-12-21-elementary-os-6-1-available-now.md

 ### And More

-In addition to the major improvements above, we fixed an issue in Applications settings with setting the incorrect app for certain files types, and don't overwrite custom permissions overrides when unnecessary.
-We fixed a crash in the Network settings for some hardware.
-We've fixed an issue in Power settings that could sometimes cause problems with resuming from sleep, and added a switch to show or hide the battery percentage in the Panel.
-We added a new toggle for “Double-tap and move to drag” in Mouse & Touchpad settings.
-In User Accounts settings, we fixed an issue with updating permissions when enabling and disabling accounts.
+In addition to the major improvements above, we fixed a number of reported issues and crashers, an issue in Power settings that could sometimes cause problems with resuming from sleep.
+Plus we added a switch to show or hide the battery percentage in the Panel, and a new toggle for “Double-tap and move to drag” in Mouse & Touchpad settings.
 In the System page, we now display more information for certain graphics chipsets, including Intel® Xe Graphics.
 And we also improved the way we remember Bluetooth state on restart and when resuming from suspend.

 ## Office Productivity